 19 Apr 2024

-This article covers how to clean Travertine tiles for both long-term care and regular maintenance.
+This article covers how to clean Travertine pavers and tiles for both long-term care and regular maintenance.
 Anytime you work with tiled surfaces, follow these specific instructions and precautions.

 Travertine is a natural sedimentary stone derived from the mineral deposits in natural springs.
-The distinctive stone displays unique patterns and swirls, adding a touch of natural charm to any space.
+This stone is known for the natural flow of veins on the surface that offers a distinctive look and adds elegance to any project space.
 The formations of years give Travertine this striking appearance, making it an exquisite choice for various applications in your home.

 We have Travertine tiles and pavers for all your requirements, be they for indoor or outdoor applications.
 The wide variety of colours, shapes and finishes provides you with the creative freedom to design your space uniquely.
 Like we have Silver and Classic Travertine as outdoor tiles in unfilled, honed and tumbled finishes.
-You will find varieties for all your space requirements, such as swimming pool tiles, patios, alfresco, garden or walling.
+This stone is suitable for all space requirements, such as pool surrounds, patios, alfresco, courtyard, verandah and backyard paving.

 A soft-bristled brush is essential for gently removing dirt and debris from the surface of Travertine tiles without scratching or damaging them.